Tuba Music

 Top of Page

-JAZZICAL #4 (2012) for horn, trombone, tuba & piano by Howard J. Buss .
+JAZZICAL #4 (2012) for horn, trombone, tuba and piano.
 The composer states, “It was not my aim to create a specific hybrid style by synthesizing jazz and modern classical music; rather, my intent was to systematically strip away the fundamental elements of jazz to explore at what point the music ceases being jazz and becomes classical.
 The style of this work is the resultant this procedure.
 Because the subject of what constitutes jazz (there are so many kinds) is so complex, depending upon the background and views of the listener, the music will sound jazzy (in varying degrees) to most, and mostly classical to others.
 (12’45”) Grade V.

 Sound Samples: Excerpt_1.mp3; Excerpt_2.mp3; Excerpt_3.mp3; Excerpt_4.mp3